 Please let your Matoke Tours Travel Consultant know which walk you prefer at the time of booking.

-Day 4: Queen Elizabeth National Park
+Day 4: To Queen Elizabeth NP

-Queen Elizabeth National Park is Uganda’s most visited game reserve and arguably the most scenic.
+Scenic Queen Elizabeth National Park is Uganda’s most visited game reserve and arguably the most scenic.
 The national park protects the vast savannah plains, bushland, wetlands and forests that lie at the base of the Rwenzori mountain range.
-Kazinga Channel, which flows through the park and connects Lake George in the east to Lake Edward in the west, attracts a rich array of birds and animals, including the infamous Nile crocodile and one of the world’s largest concentration of hippos.
+Kazinga Channel, which flows through the park and connects Lake George in the east to Lake Edward in the west, attracts a rich array of animals and birds, including the infamous Nile crocodile and one of the world’s largest concentration of hippos.
 On your first game drive you will explore the park along a 200 kilometre network of well-maintained game viewing tracks.

 Safari breakfasts are traditionally served before the day breaks so that you can start your morning game drive as the sun comes up.
 Sunrise is the best time for wildlife spotting as animals tend to be the most active during the “golden hours”, when the first rays of sunshine come to rest on the savannah.
 Elephants, buffalo and several species of antelope are some of the characters you may come across today, and if you’re lucky, you may even spot a lion or leopard.